-Under the No Action Alternative, a gather to remove excess wild horses within the project area would not take place in October 2010.
+Under the No Action Alternative, a gather to remove excess wild horses within the project area would not take place in July 2011.
 There would be no active management to control the size of the wild horse populations at this time.
+Wild Horse populations would continue to exceed AML, and continue to increase by approximately 20-25% annually.
+The growing wild horse population would consume additional forage which would not be available for other species to consume.
 However, existing management including monitoring would continue.

 The Wild Free-Roaming Horses and Burro Act requires the BLM to protect the range from deterioration associated with overpopulation of wild horses, and to preserve and maintain a thriving natural ecological balance and multiple use relationship.
-The No Action Alternative would not comply with the 1971 Act or with applicable federal regulations and Bureau policy; nor would it comply with Wyoming's Rangeland Health Standards and Guidelines for Livestock Grazing Management.
-It is included as a baseline for comparison with the action alternatives, as required under NEPA.
+The No Action Alternative would not comply with the 1971 Act or with applicable federal regulations and Bureau policy; nor would it comply with Wyoming's Rangeland Health Standards and Guidelines for Livestock Grazing Management, conformance with the Consent Decree, conformance with court order No. C79-275K Mountain States Legal Foundation vs. James G. Watt, Secretary of the Department of the Interior, filed February 19, 1982 .
+The No Action Alternative is included as a baseline for comparison with the action alternatives, as required under NEPA.